 Managing ethics within the Group is an important part of the Board's focus and responsibility.
-The Board reviews the Group's compliance with laws, rules, codes and standards through the work plan of the social & ethics committee, which ensures that the Group subscribes to ethical business principles supported by policies, standards and procedures.
-Behaviour is managed and monitored, and instances of unethical behaviour are reported and fully addressed.
+The Code of Conduct approved by the Board is applied across the Group, and to external service providers.
+The Board also reviews the Group's compliance with laws, rules, codes and standards through the work plan of the social & ethics committee, which ensures that the Group subscribes to ethical business principles supported by policies, standards and procedures.
+Behaviour is managed and monitored in line with the Code, and instances of unethical behaviour are reported and fully addressed.